MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-Mailbox.md

 ```

 ### -Archive
-The Archiveswitch specifies that an archive mailbox is created for this mailbox.
+The Archive switch specifies that an archive mailbox is created for this mailbox.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter